Superman (2025 film): Marketing

 An official trailer was released on May 14, which Ray Flook at Bleeding Cool called a "banger", highlighting its action, humor, and supporting DC characters.
 He said the trailer proved that Superman was "in the right hands" with Gunn's interpretation and that it was "definitely the Superman we need in our lives, now more than ever".
 IGNs Wesley Yin-Poole highlighted Kent and Lane's relationship, and felt the trailer's interview highlighted the ethics of Superman's intervention in a foreign war, which Polygons Michael McWhertor also commented upon, noting that the trailer questioned if Superman's actions represented American values.
-A prequel junior novel, Superman: Welcome to Metropolis, was released in early June, and explores the early career of Clark and Lois at the Daily Planet, the Justice Gang members, and features the character Metallo.
+The children's book Superman: Friends and Foes! and a prequel junior novel, Superman: Welcome to Metropolis, were both released in early June.
+Friends and Foes! features the Hammer of Boravia as well as Metamorpho and his son Joey, following speculation about their roles from trailer footage, while Welcome to Metropolis explores the early career of Clark and Lois at the Daily Planet, the Justice Gang members, and features the character Metallo.
 A final trailer was released on June 11, one month before the film's release.
 Germain Lussier of Gizmodo called it the "most revealing trailer to date" and highlighted the trailer's visual effects and action sequences and its depiction of Luthor's hatred for Superman.
 Total Films George Marston speculated that Superman would be working both with and against the Justice Gang based on scenes of him collaborating with Mister Terrific and Gardner being at "odds with Superman", while Ernesto Valenzuela from MovieWeb felt Luthor's initial monologue being "superseded" by Superman's "optimism" was a "brilliant way to construct this trailer".